EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

 3. Open the `BatteryWebApplication` class and click **Run 'BatteryWebApplication'** to start the application.

-4. Open a browser and enter `http://127.0.0.1:8080` in the address field.
-Check the queried battery asset data.
+4. Open a browser, enter `http://127.0.0.1:8080` in the address field, and check the queried battery asset data.
 See the following example:

    ![](media/application-2.png)

-## Getting the status of a specific battery
+## Step 3: Getting the Status of a Specific Battery

 > In this step, we will invoke the EnOS API *Get Asset Latest Data*.
 The request format is:
 >
 > https://{apigw-address}/tsdb-service/v2.0/latest?orgId={}&assetIds={}&measurepoints={}&timeWindow={}&accessKey={}

-Take the following steps to invoke the EnOS API to get the status of a specific battery, including health level and remaining power:
+Follow the below to invoke the EnOS API to get the status of a specific battery, including the health level and remaining power.

 To get the status data of a battery, we need to create 2 classes named `Data` and `GetDataResponse` in the `model` package to receive data returned from EnOS Cloud for easier data parsing.

-1. Open the `model` package, create a class named `Data`, and enter the following code:
+1. Open the `model` package, create a class named `Data`, and enter the following code.

    ```
    package com.example.batteryweb.model;